 As I have experienced, I can say that Trang An is truly one recommendable thing to do in Ninh Binh.

-To be more precise, like Halong Bay, Trang An is included in UNESCO World Heritage sites.
+More precisely, like Halong Bay, Trang An is included in UNESCO World Heritage sites.
 So you could really expect that visiting Trang An has valuable natural beauty equivalent to Halong Bay.
 And that just also proves that Trang An is a must-visit place in Ninh-Binh.

 Trang An boat ride takes you around Trang An landscape complex following the curvy Song Sao Khe River.
 There you will see scenic and absolutely marvelous towering limestone rocks and hills.

-One of the questions that you might have right now is, “Am I going to paddle on my own to get through the 7 kilometer river?”
+One of the questions you might have right now is, “Am I going to paddle on my own to get through the 7-kilometer river?”
 Of course not.
 Haha.
 There will be a strong lady local who will paddle for you (or for your group).
 It may sound crazy, but yes.
 Yet, you can help her paddle if you want.
 There are extra paddles in the boat which you can use to speed up.

 Honestly, paddling the boat is really tiring!
 Yet, I only felt the tiredness after cruising.
 My mind was so busy processing all the fun and amusement that happened.
-I just cannot imagine how strong are these lady locals who do the paddling every day.
+I cannot imagine how strong these lady locals are who do the paddling every day.
 They really deserve a big tip after each trip.

 What will be actually surprising during the cruise is the pagoda or pavilion in the middle river!
-It even has a powerful sound system, and you’ll wonder where the heck they’re getting electricity to power it.
+It even has a powerful sound system, and you’ll wonder where they’re getting electricity to power it.

-Electricity speaking, the caves have installed lightings inside.
+Electricity speaking, the caves have installed lighting inside.
 You will be able to see magnificent rock formations like stalagmites.
 You must always look forward so you may notice and dodge the low-lying rocks coming from ahead.

 Actually, the one you must really watch out for in those underground rivers in Trang An is the Wine Making Cave.
 Inside the cave, you will see hundreds of jars containing wine.
 It is a tradition that traces back to the old days when Vietnam has still kings and monarchs.